Skip to main content

 3. Don't Try Too Hard to Be the Centre of Attention

 • Don't always be putting on a show for people or pulling attention back to you.
-You need to listen to other people's contribution to conversation as well as your own.
+You need to listen to other people's contributions to conversations as well as your own.

 4. Don't Lie

 • This one is good advice in general.
-People don't like being lied to, and it's very difficult to keep a lie going if you are successful at becoming friends.
+People don't like being lied to, and it's very difficult to keep a lie going if you do become friends.

 5. Don't Complain Constantly